tudat-team/tudatpy/docs/tudatpy/source/dynamics/environment_setup/vehicle_systems.rst

 This module contains a set of factory functions for setting up physical and system properties of a vehicle.
 For various high-accuracy models of non-conservative spacecraft dynamics, a so-called macromodel is required which defines the external shape of the vehicle.
 This macromodel is typically defined by a set of panels, with each panel assigned specific properties of how it interacts with the environment.
-At present, the spacecraft macromodel in Tudat is only used for the calculation of a panelled radiation pressure acceleration, but future updates will also use it for the calculation of aerodynamic coefficients in both rarefied and hypersonic flow.
+At present, the spacecraft macromodel in Tudat is used for the calculation of a panelled radiation pressure acceleration and the calculation of aerodynamic coefficients in both rarefied and hypersonic flow using gas-surface interaction models (GSMIs).

 The main interfaces with Tudat for a vehicle shape model is the :attr:`~tudatpy.dynamics.environment_setup.BodySettings.vehicle_shape_settings` attribute  (of type :class:`~tudatpy.dynamics.environment_setup.vehicle_systems.FullPanelledBodySettings`) of the body settings, which defines settings for the macromodel of a body.